 On successful completion of the course you will be able to:

-• To develop knowledge and understanding of the major theoretical, academic and substantive debates relating to terrorism and counterterrorism.
+- Analyse the major theoretical, academic and substantive debates from a range of disciplines relating to terrorism and counterterrorism,

-• To develop the analytical skills to critically research, evaluate and assess models and explanations of terrorism, and the range of counterterrorism options to these.
+- Critically examine and appraise research, evaluate and assess models and explanations of terrorism, and the range of counterterrorism options to these,

-• Display a detailed knowledge of several case studies of terrorism and counterterrorism campaigns.
+- Examine and critically assess several case studies of terrorism and counterterrorism campaigns,

-• Be able to engage with and critique the evidence base for understanding terrorism and which underlies counterterrorism initiatives and polices.
+- Critique the evidence base for understanding terrorism and which underlies counterterrorism initiatives and policies,

 Core content